 Got great content and now want to evolve your SEO strategy by cold emailing link prospects?
 We’ve got you.

 Link building via email outreach — which is key to your SEO success — should also be known as relationship building.
 The stronger your relationships are with fellow websites and bloggers in your niche, the more backlinks you’ll secure.
+Check out this backlink checker for help securing backlinks.

 Many link building relationships start off with a cold email that you send to a link prospect.
 The problem is that cold emails have a bit of a bad rep. In some industries, average cold email open rates languish at just 15.22%.